 Coconut and Cold-Pressed Coconut Oil: Coconut is high in saturated fats which increase your healthy cholesterol (HDL), and also facilitate the conversion of bad cholesterols, or LDL, into good cholesterol.
 Coconut oil has many uses that will benefit your body’s internal and external health.
 It is a wonderful substitute for butter in baking, and excellent as a skin moisturizer.
 It also has a high smoke (flash) point when cooking at high temperatures.
 This means that the benefits are not destroyed during the cooking process, and the oil has started to release free radicals and potentially harmful chemicals.
 A good way to enjoy coconut oil is in a coconut raspberry smoothie or just by adding a tablespoon of extra virgin coconut oil into your morning Daily Shake and enjoy.

 Omega-3s: Omega-3 fatty acids, also known as essential fatty acids, are necessary for proper brain function, cognitive and nerve development, good skin, cardiovascular health, and overall good systemic functioning.
-Research also shows that these essential fatty acids reduce inflammation in the body, and help decrease the risk of cardiovascular disease, depression, arthritis, and cancer.
+Research also shows that these essential fatty acids reduce inflammation in the body, and help decrease the risk of cardiovascular disease, depression, and arthritis.
 Since our bodies do not produce Omega-3s naturally, we must eat foods rich in them such as cold-water fish like halibut, salmon, mackerel, and sardines.
 Other sources include flaxseeds, olive oil, walnuts, and pumpkin seeds.
-By reducing inflammation-causing Omega-6 fatty acids (typically found in the standard American diet), and adding in Omega-3s you will be reducing the risk of many chronic diseases.
+By reducing inflammation-causing Omega-6 fatty acids (typically found in the standard American diet), and adding in Omega-3s found in EPA-DHA supplements, you will be reducing the risk of many chronic diseases.

 In summation: The key to understanding which fats will benefit your health and those that will hinder it is knowing what to look for.
 One important caveat: we should make every attempt to avoid artificial trans fats, such as partially hydrogenated oils.
 Partially hydrogenated oils are created by adding hydrogen to liquid vegetable oils to make them more solid and shelf-stable.
 According to the American Heart Association, trans fats are connected to a higher risk of cardiovascular disease and stroke, also increasing the risk of Type 2 Diabetes.
 By choosing good, healthy fats and whole fresh foods, we are providing the tools for our body to stay strong and healthy for years to come.